tokenly/api-docs/sources/tokenly-music/includes/public/_05-searchLibrary.md

 Parameter | Description
 --------- | -----------
-name      | Album name to find artist    | Artist name to find genre     | Genre name to find tag       | Tag to find token     | Token to find (must be a valid token name like MYTOKEN or A1234567890) operator  | 'OR' or 'AND' search.
+name      | Album name to find.
+This search uses a keyword search. artist    | Artist name to find.
+This search uses a keyword search. genre     | Genre to find tag       | Tag to find token     | Token to find (must be a valid token name like MYTOKEN or A1234567890) operator  | 'OR' or 'AND' search.
 Defaults to OR.